These light and fluffy classic potato gnocchi are flavored with freshly grated nutmeg and are served with a hearty cinnamon clove beef Stroganoff.

 For the cinnamon clove beef Stroganoff:

-- Cut the beef into thin strips, trimming off excess fat as you go.
+- Cutting against the grain, cut the beef into thin strips, trimming off excess fat as you go.1 ½ pounds tri tip steak

-- Pat the beef dry, then season with salt and pepper.
+- Pat the beef dry using paper towels, then season with salt and pepper.

-- Heat one tablespoon of oil in a Dutch oven and brown the meat on all sides.
-Do this step in batches (adding more oil as needed) so you don’t overcrowd the pot.
-Sear the meat well but watch out not to burn it.
+- Heat one tablespoon of oil in a Dutch oven or a cast iron pan to which you have a lid.
+Brown the meat on all sides.
+Do this step in batches (adding more oil as needed) so you don’t overcrowd the pan or pot.
+Sear the meat well but watch out not to burn it.about 2 tablespoons vegetable oil

-- Transfer the meat and accumulated juices into a bowl and set aside.
+- Transfer the meat and accumulated juices to a bowl and set aside.

-- Add broth, red wine, cloves and beef (with accumulated juices), bring to a boil, then put on the lid, turn the heat down and simmer for 45 minutes.
-(At the start of the 45 minutes, get the potatoes for the gnocchi in the oven (see instructions below.)
+- Add broth, red wine, cloves and beef (with accumulated juices).
+Bring to a boil, then put on the lid, turn the heat down and simmer for 45 minutes.
+(At the start of the 45 minutes, get the potatoes for the gnocchi in the oven (see instructions below.))2 cups chicken broth, ½ cup dry red wine, 3 whole cloves

-- To make a roux, melt the butter in a skillet.
+- To make the roux, melt the butter in a small saucepan.1 tablespoon butter

-- Add the flour to the butter and whisk until combined.
+- Add the flour to the butter and whisk until well combined.1 ½ tablespoons flour

-- Add the cream and whisk until well combined with no clumps.
+- Add the cream and whisk until well combined with no clumps.½ cup heavy cream

 - Add the roux to the Stroganoff and stir well.

-- Turn the heat off and let the stew cool a little before adding the sour cream (the sour cream will curdle if the stew is too hot).
+- Turn the heat off and let the stew cool a little.

 For the gnocchi: